quintans/eventsourcing/README.md

 For a simple architecture, where we have a small number of projectors, we could use only the data store poller.
 This poller polls the database for new events at a regular interval (should be less than 1 second), for events after a given event id.
 The projectors should take care of persisting the last handled event, so that in the case of a restart it will pick from the last known event.
-It is also important to note that for each poller+projectors, there can only exist one instance working at a given time.
+It is also important to note that for each poller+projectors, there can only exist one instance working at a given time, to guarantee that for one aggregate the events are processed in order (if and event is not processed in order we might end up with corrupt data).

+> we could partition the events over a know number of projector instances, manually scaling up or down according to the volume of traffic.

 ![CQRS](cqrs-es-simple.png)